torvalds/linux/Documentation/filesystems/fscrypt.rst

 must be met (in addition to the conditions for direct I/O on an unencrypted file):

-* The file must be using inline encryption.
-Usually this means that the filesystem must be mounted with ``-o inlinecrypt`` and inline encryption hardware must be present.
-However, a software fallback is also available.
-For details, see `Inline encryption support`_.
+* The filesystem must be block-based.
+(Before Linux v7.3, the filesystem also needed to be mounted with ``-o inlinecrypt``.)

 * The I/O request must be fully aligned to the filesystem block size.
   This means that the file position the I/O is targeting, the lengths